Nov 22, 2024

 by Diane Lilli | Aug 15, 2022

-Vanessa and Kobe Bryant at the 2018 Oscars Photo Source: Richard Shotwell/Invision/AP, File
+Vanessa and Kobe Bryant at a public event, showcasing their connection as a family.
+Photo Source: Richard Shotwell/Invision/AP, File

 Key surveillance footage shows Deputy Sheriff sharing graphic accident images of Kobe and Gianna, while in a public bar - and then laughing